Research Lines

 Here I am collaborating with some colleagues/friends within the BESLab (https://beslab.net), for understanding the architecture of biodiversity, its drivers and its consequences on ecosystem services.
 Human actions have significant consequences on the ecosystems and we study such effects from ecological, evolutionary and sociological approaches.

-I use molecular tools (Sanger and High-Throughput sequencing) and fieldwork approaches to investigate evolutionary and ecological patterns and processes at both the individual and population level.
+Here, I investigate evolutionary and ecological patterns and processes at both the individual and population level explaining differentiation at population and within genus levels.

-Much of this work has focused on island birds (using extinct and extant taxa) where I investigate the causes and consequences of adaptive (and non-adaptive) genetic variation in relation to understanding the mechanisms driving avian radiations.
+Much of this work is focused on island birds (using extinct and extant taxa) where I investigate the causes and consequences of adaptive (and non-adaptive) genetic variation in relation to understand the mechanisms shaping biodiversity and ultimately driving avian radiations.

-At the species level this involves extensive field based observational studies (including measurements of morphological and acoustics traits) aligned with comprehensive tissue sampling within isolated endemic and non-endemic avian populations.
+At the species level this involves extensive field based observational studies (including measurements of morphological and acoustics traits) aligned with comprehensive tissue sampling within endemic and native avian populations.

-At the population level, this has involved sampling across oceanic archipelagos to assess spatio-temporal pattern of genetic and ecological variation and understand the role of contingent and deterministic evolutionary forces in shaping genomic and phenotypic variation.
+At the population level this has involved sampling across island archipelagos to assess spatio-temporal pattern of genetic variation and phenotypic and understanding the role of different neutral and deterministic evolutionary forces in shaping genomic variation.

 Biogeography, Ecology and Speciation in stonechats